MiniFate/MiniFate/_chapters/00-outline.md

 The PC's concept could harm them from time-to-time while their trouble might actually help in certain circumstances.
 Look for opportunities to interpret a PC's aspects in a way that gives the PC depth or makes the game more exciting.

+> Now that the group has a setting, they turn to building their characters.
+>
-> {RobinPlayer} is playing {RobinPC}, but one who is disillusioned after returning from the failed 10th crusade.
+{RobinPlayer} is playing {RobinPC}, but one who is disillusioned after returning from the failed 10th crusade.
 > He feels like an outsider in his own country after the steam revolution and downfall of Richard the Lionhearted.
 > He wishes to return to a simpler time, at any cost.
 >